aptima-ai/aptima_framework/docs/ten_framework/api/required.md

 # Required

-In the TEN framework, only message schemas are allowed to have `required` fields, and the properties of extensions are currently not permitted to include `required` fields.
+In the APTIMA framework, only message schemas are allowed to have `required` fields, and the properties of extensions are currently not permitted to include `required` fields.

 This means that the schemas for `cmd_in`, `cmd_out`, `data_in`, `data_out`, `audio_frame_in`, `audio_frame_out`, `video_frame_in`, and `video_frame_out` are allowed to have `required` fields.